dybran/AWS-Lift-and-Shift-Project/AWS-Lift-and-Shift-Project.md

 __Solution:__

 The solution to these problems is hirng a cloud computing setup.
 The benefits include:
-- We do not pay for the upfront cost for procuring the resource - we pay as go.
+- We do not pay for the upfront cost for procuring the resource - Pay As You Go.
 - Infrastructure as a Service (IAAC)
 - Flexibility - Elastic in nature, we can scale out or scale in as needed or required.
 - Managing Infrastructure becomes easier.